Release Date: February 15, 2011

 I'm riding a wave that I don't understand,

-So fleetingSo tell me, tell me, tell me what I'm feeling
+So fleetingSo tell me, tell me, tell me what I'm feeling 'Cause language will falter and fall from our grasp,

 And the vacuum of space is a silence so vast